afridarahman38/PSB_Testing/README.md

 - Performed retesting to validate defect resolutions.
 - Ensured all exit criteria were met before the release of the application.

 ## Tools and Technologies Used
-**Testing Tools:** JIRA, TestRail, and Selenium for defect management, test case execution, and automated regression testing.
+**Testing Tools:** TestRail, and Selenium for defect management, test case execution, and automated regression testing.

 **Database Tools:** SQL for database queries and validation.

 **Performance Tools:** Apache JMeter for load and performance testing.

-**Security Tools:** OWASP ZAP for vulnerability assessments.

 ## Project Artifacts
 **Test Plan:** Document outlining the scope, objectives, testing types, and schedule.